imperfectlink/KeyboardRenderKit/docs/source/materials.rst

 Legend
 ^^^^
 This is the legend color.
+You can choose a color, plug in a palette to control the color or even plug an image into the socket for full color legends.

 LegendMask
 ^^^^